Disk space refers to the maximum amount of data that can be stored on a given disk drive, USB, or other data storage space devices.

 They’re very popular because they’re small, lightweight, and easy to use.

-They’re also relatively inexpensive and they offer a good amount of storage space.
+They’re also relatively inexpensive and they offer a good amount of free storage space.

 4. Memory Card

-A memory card is a small chip that’s used to store data in a digital format.
+A memory card is a small chip that’s used for data storage in a digital format.

 Memory cards are most commonly used in digital cameras, phones, and other portable devices.